CodeMettle/reactivemq/README.md

 * **0.5.0**
   * Initial Release
   * Support for major JMS operations in an actor+message passing interface
+  * Support for akka-camel-ish Consumer and Producer actors
-  * Support for building immutable messages that represent messages in a Scala-ish manner
+  * Support for building immutable objects that represent JMS messages in a Scala-ish manner
   * Specify connections to initiate at Extension load time statically in application.conf

 Credits